manoj1023/iitg_leave_system/TA_Meetings.md

 Aim of the Project:- Create a leave application portal for PhD and Mtech Students

+Members not present in the meeting
+  1. Mayank Chandra

 **Technologies to be used**
   1. Visual Studio
   2. Visual Basic